oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

     - **Name: groups**
     - **Include in token type: ID Token - Always**
     - **Value type: Groups**.
-    - **Filter: Starts with eks-** (This means we’ll only list the connected user’s groups whose names start with “eks-”)
+    - **Filter: Starts with eks-** (This means we'll only list the connected user's groups whose names start with "eks-")
     - **Include in: Any scope**

 {% img blog/secure-access-to-eks/29.png alt:"Okta Admin Console - Authorization Server - New Groups Claim" width:"800" %}{: .center-image }

-- Now let’s create an access policy on this AuthZ Server to drive when the AuthZ Server should mint the id_token.
+- Now let's create an access policy on this AuthZ Server to drive when the AuthZ Server should mint the id_token.

     - Go to the **Access Policies** tab and select**Add Policy**